Rainbow Valley on Mount Everest: The Haunting Beauty Above the Clouds

 Recovering bodies from Rainbow Valley on Mount Everest is not only a logistical nightmare but also a moral quandary.
 The cost of retrieval can range from $30,000 to $70,000, requiring elite Sherpa teams to risk their lives in near-impossible conditions.

 In the past, many Sherpas have lost their lives during the recovery process.
-The ethical question is why Sherpa always has to risk their life in the name of recovery?
+The ethical question is why Sherpa always has to risk their life in the name of recovery.
 Considering this dangerous fact, the dead climbers are left to make peace with the fact that Everest might be their final resting place.

 The Rainbow Valley on Mount Everest: A Horrific Message for Future Climbers